bastihaase/Insight18b-SparkSQL-Array/setup/README.md

 ## Cluster

-I used (Pegasus)[https://github.com/InsightDataScience/pegasus] to setup my technologies.
+I used [Pegasus](https://github.com/InsightDataScience/pegasus) to setup my technologies.
-After a succesful installation/initialization of Pegasus, run the following commands to setup your AWS cluster :
+After a successful installation/initialization of Pegasus, run the following commands to setup your AWS cluster :

     peg up <cluster-name>